How British hotels became a flashpoint for a furious immigration debate

 Asked where he thinks those staying in the Bell Hotel should be removed to, he said: “We think there should be probably purpose-made camps.
 They’ve had years to think this out… They should be building some camps to absorb the influx and deal with them.”

-Following the court’s ruling, the government said it is looking at a “range of appropriate accommodation” in which to house asylum seekers in England.
-The Home Office – which tried to stage an 11th-hour intervention to stop the ruling – warned the court’s decision would “substantially impact” its ability to house asylum seekers in hotels across the UK.
+The Home Office announced Friday it will appeal the court’s ruling, saying the government is committed to closing all asylum hotels by 2029, but that it wants this to be done in a “managed and orderly manner.”
+Earlier, it had warned that the court’s decision would “substantially impact” its ability to house asylum seekers in hotels across the UK.

 Those impacts are likely to grow larger still, as other councils weigh whether to lodge their own legal challenges.
 Farage said the 10 councils run by Reform UK will do “everything in their power” to win similar rulings.
 Even some Labour councils have announced similar plans.